hashicorp/packer/website/source/docs/templates/engine.html.md

 guestOS = "{{ .GuestOS }}"
 ```

-In this case, the "Name" and "GuestOS" variables will be replaced, potentially
+In this case, the "Name" and "GuestOS" template variables will be
-resulting in a VMX that looks like this:
+replaced, potentially resulting in a VMX template that looks like this:

 ```liquid
 .encoding = "UTF-8"